BUILD AMERICA, BUY AMERICA

 Standard Specification Section 4185 – Junction boxes, control cabinets and control boxes

-The required documentation for all iron and steel products incorporated in a project will be at a minimum the mill test report and materials identification in addition to all product specific information identified in the pertinent IM.
+The required documentation for all group 1 products of iron and steel incorporated in a project will be at a minimum the mill test report and materials identification in addition to all product specific information identified in the pertinent IM.

 The mill test report must include the following information: Steel mill name and location, material heat number, material grade, product specifications met, material dimensions, mechanical properties, chemical analysis, heat treatment (if applicable), certified mill signature.